-In order to be considered for unconditional admission, applicants must meet all of the university requirements for unconditional admission plus the following program specific requirements:
+In order to be considered for unconditional admissions, applicants must meet all of the university requirements, plus the following program specific requirements:

-- 1. A Bachelor of Science degree in Civil Engineering with: - A cumulative grade point average of at least 2.80 for all undergraduate work, or - A 3.00 for all upper-division engineering courses, or - A passing score on the nationally conducted Fundamentals of Engineering (FE) Examination. - 2.
-A Bachelor of Science degree in another engineering field or the sciences and: - A cumulative grade point average of at least 2.80 for all undergraduate work. - Completion of calculus (one year), differential equations, physics (one year), chemistry (one-half year), statics, mechanics of materials and dynamics. - 3.
+1. A Bachelor of Science degree in Civil Engineering with:

+- A cumulative grade point average of at least 2.80 for all undergraduate work, or - A 3.00 or above grade point average in all upper division engineering courses, or - A passing score on the nationally conducted Fundamentals of Engineering (FE) Examination. - 2.
+A Bachelor of Science degree in another engineering field or the sciences and: - A cumulative grade point average of at least 2.80 for all undergraduate work, and - Completion of calculus (one year), differential equations, physics (one year), chemistry (one-half year), statics, mechanics of materials and dynamics. - 3.
 A Bachelor of Science degree in any field, plus current registration as a Professional Engineer (PE).